By: Brittany Guerin, MS

 About Brittany Guerin:

 Brittany Guerin is an anti-diet movement and wellness coach.
-Using principles from Association for Size Diversity and Health, she promotes body kindness, movement for wellness, mental health awareness, and self-care.
+Using principles from the Association for Size Diversity and Health, she promotes body kindness, movement for wellness, mental health awareness, and self-care.
 In May 2019, she will finish her Master's degree in Clinical Mental Health and open a private practice in Raleigh, NC.
 Check out her website for more information!

 Follow her on Instagram: @britguerin